New Head Lice Treatment for the new strain of head lice!

 Head Lice TreatmentThe LouseBuster is a machine that blows warm air through an air hose that has a diffuser-like hand piece on the end.
 “The LouseBuster is particularly effective because it kills louse eggs, which chemical treatments have never done very well,” said Dale Clayton, a University of Utah biologist who led the research and co-invented the machine.
 “It also kills hatched lice well enough to eliminate entire infestations.”

-The machine was tested on 169 infested children from 2001 through 2005 with a reported 80% kill rate that prevented remaining lice from breeding.
+The machine was tested on 169 infested children with a reported 80% kill rate that prevented remaining lice from breeding.
 With this head lice treatment virtually all were cured when examined one week later, reported the National Pediculosis Association (NPA).

 There are now specialty hair salons and services across the country that are specifically for the purpose of head lice treatment and they are using the LouseBuster as the means for head lice treatment.
 A service in my area, Ladibugs, is run by two Moms, nurses, who decided the business of head lice treatment via the LouseBuster was a worthy business to get into.
 They go into homes to do treatments and also help educate parents on what they need to do to rid the home of head lice and their eggs.

 The cost of this type of head lice treatment varies but seems to land somewhere between $200. – $500.
 The higher cost may well be worth it for quick, effective results sans the use of toxic chemicals.One very promising bit of information shared from the makers of the LouseBuster was that head lice cannot live off-scalp for more than 24 hours.
 So you shouldn’t have the worry about reinfestation from somewhere in your home after this head lice treatment and initial precautions.